paris-saclay-cds/ramp-board/doc/workers.rst

 illustrates how to implement your own worker.

 Your new worker should subclass :class:`ramp_engine.base.BaseWorker`.
-This class implement some basic functionalities which you should use.
+This class implements some basic functionalities which you should use.

 The ``setup`` and ``teardown`` functions ........................................